omgnetwork/honted/docs/tendermint_blockchain_design.md

 A **fee pot** is a special account that is specific to a particular `public address` and a particular epoch.
 To illustrate that, in `honted` ABCI app's state one will have entries like (exact structure pending):
   - `balance/<token>/<public address>` - normal spendable balance of `public address`
-  - `feepot/<token>/<epoch>/<public address>` - balance spendable after `epoch` has ended
+  - `feepot/<token>/<epoch>/<public address>` - balance spendable after `epoch` has ended.
+  That epoch should be the epoch that begins at least after the current one, i.e. each validator earn fees that will be spendable after at least one full epoch.

 Every fee is split and credited to fee pots according to:
   - **`proposer share`** - to proposer's fee pot
   - **`validator share`** (` == 100% - proposer share`) - to all (non-slashed) validators, proportionate to validators' powers

-Whenever a validator is soft-slashed, all its fee pots are zeroed.
+Whenever a validator is soft-slashed, all its fee pots are zeroed, the fees accumulated are redistributed to other validators (TODO: how exactly).
-It is expected that all validators will pay out their fee pots to regular accounts.
+It is expected that all validators will pay out their fee pots to regular accounts periodically to minimize risk.

 ## Soft-slashing conditions

+TODO: this is grossly under-specified.
+Need answers from Tendermint team

 As mentioned before, the effect of every correct soft-slashing is twofold:
   - removal from the validator set